syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 ---
 # Overview

 Automated tests that drive your application through its user interface (UI) are known as Coded UI Tests (CUITs).
 These tests include functional testing of the UI controls.
-Our controls support CUITs Coded UI automation that helps you create automated tests for inner elements and records the sequence of actions.
-While dragging the crosshair that is shown in **Coded UI Test Builder**, on UI elements, it shows the properties of the respective UI elements and you can also add assertion for each of the properties.
+Our controls support CUITs Coded UI automation that helps you to create automated tests for inner elements and records the sequence of actions.
+When dragging the crosshair shown in Coded UI Test Builder on UI elements, it shows the properties of the respective UI elements.
+You can also add assertion for each of the properties.

-Provided here are three levels of support in Coded UI Test automation.
+Provided here are the three levels of support in Coded UI Test automation.

 <table>
 <tr>
 <td>